mcelrath/braidcoin/braidpool_spec.md

 another in exchange for bitcoin up front.
 This is a *futures* contract, where the counterparty to the miner is taking on pool "luck" risk and fee rate risk.

+[kp]

+Bitcoin can do better.
+We can build cryptographically secure futures contracts.
+If we can, I think we should.

+[/kp]

 In order to form hashrate derivatives, it must be posible to deliver shares across two different difficulty adjustment windows.
 Shares in one difficulty adjustment window have a different value compared to shares in another window, due to the difficulty adjustment itself.
 If one can compute the derivative

+[kp]

+The shares from different difficulty windows don't need to be traded.
+What is traded is the fact that shares generated certain amount of bitcoin and that reward is what is exchanged.

+So miner buys a contract to deliver all the bitcoin they will earn on braidpool to market maker, say it will be G BTC.
+Market maker promises to give F BTC for that G BTC.
+The relationship between F and G is the risk the market maker lives on.

+The reason is also that market makers have no use for the braidpool shares.
+They have no market value at all.
+Meanwhile G BTC is G BTC.

+[/kp]

 $$
     \frac{d({\rm hashrate})}{d({\rm BTC})} = \frac{d_1-d_2}{{\rm BTC}_1 - {\rm BTC}_2}